Client Spotlight: Kern Health Systems

 Client Spotlight: CareOregon

-CareOregon Implements HPA’s RPA-as-a-Service to Reduce Manual Intervention in Claims Processing
+CareOregon Implements Automation to Reduce Manual Intervention in Claims Processing

 Founded in 1994, CareOregon is a nonprofit organization providing health insurance services to more than 375,000 low-income individuals in Oregon.
 CareOregon is a managed care company with a broad goal: to make world-class healthcare available to all Oregon residents, regardless of income.
 The plan has built a healthcare delivery system that assures member access to physicians and healthcare professionals who understand special needs and provide quality care.
 True to their mission, it also supports local programs that offer housing, food, and job training to all Oregonians.